Archmonger/Blackberry-Themes/README.md

 ### [Organizr](https://github.com/causefx/Organizr) [Custom Icons](https://github.com/Archmonger/Blackberry-Flat/tree/master/Icons)<br/>
 1) Navigate to Settings > Tab Editor > Tabs<br/>
 2) On each individual tab, click `Edit`.<br/>
 3) For `Tab Image`, paste in `https://archmonger.github.io/Blackberry-Flat/Icons/bbf_XXXXX.png`.
-Replace the `XXXXX` with the name of the icon you are using, which can be found by looking through this repository's `Icons` folder.<br/>
+Replace the `XXXXX` with the name of the icon you are using, which can be found by looking through this repository's `Icons` folder.
+A preview image containing all icons is available within this repositories `Screenshots` folder.<br/>

 **_Optional:_ Stylized Sidenav Logout Button**<br/>
 1) Navigate to Settings > Customize > Custom CSS.<br/>